 Although there is not a cure for AD, early diagnosis has many important benefits.
-First of all it helps patients and families settle any doubt about the cause of the cognitive disorder.
-It helps avoid the uncertainty and associated burden of living with someone with dementia without an explanation for the behavioral disorder.
+First of all, it helps patients and families settle any doubt about the cause of the cognitive disorder.
+It helps avoid the uncertainty and associated burden of living with someone with dementia without an explanation for the behavioural disorder.
 It also helps end the pilgrimage of going from doctor to doctor, seeking diagnosis.

 Importantly, the sooner patients are informed, the more time they have to make decisions about their future, while they are still in a position to do so.
 These decisions will impact not only their health but also the economic and legal issues that affect the families as the disease progresses.
 These are truly complex situations that become a huge source of problems if not dealt with in time.

 Finally, when patients are diagnosed in the first stages of the disease, we can offer care advice that can help maintain cognitive function for a time, as well as recommendations for participation in medical and social research but also in clinical trials that will contribute to finding new treatments.